How to Calculate CGPA for TU BBA Students

 Complete guide to Tribhuvan University Bachelor of Business Administration (BBA) GPA and CGPA calculation.

 Tribhuvan University BBA program follows a semester-based grading system.
-Understanding how to calculate your SGPA and CGPA is crucial for monitoring your academic progress, scholarship eligibility, and career prospects.
+Understanding how to calculate your SGPA and CGPA helps with academic progress tracking and transcript review.

 TU Grading Scale (4.0 Point System)